How To Report A Bug

 3. Click 'Don't Send' on the first window.

-Include this offset and the ModName with the other information mentioned above in your email.
+4. Include this offset and the ModName with the other information mentioned above in your email.
 It's the best next thing to getting the full WinXP report.
+Add additional instructions about how to reproduce the crash and Submit.